enricator/nggMyWidget/README.md

 nggMyWidget
 ===========

-Wordpress widget that extends NextGEN Gallery (for personal use)
+Wordpress widget that extends NextGEN Gallery (for personal use/testing)